The Breast Self Exam (BSE) is an important part of taking care of your body in the fight against breast cancer.

 It's a sad fact, but around 1 in 8 U.S. women (about 12%) will develop breast cancer over the course of her lifetime.

-Implants don't stop you from performing a BSE so you can stay breast aware by regularly checking your breasts.
+Breast implants don't stop you from performing a Breast Self-Ecam so you can stay breast aware by regularly checking your breasts.
 Protect your investment, but more importantly protect your health.